MMazoni/giropops-senha-linuxtips/README.md

 ## Docker

-I've used the [wolfi images from Chainguard](https://www.chainguard.dev/chainguard-images), to build the application with python and use its redis image.
+I've used the [wolfi images from Chainguard](https://www.chainguard.dev/chainguard-images), to build the application with Python and use its Redis image.

 We can test them locally with docker compose: